 J.P.
-Morgan Chase becomes first major U.S. bank to launch its own cryptocurrency
+Morgan Chase is the first major U.S. bank to adopt cryptocurrency.
+It will test the program on its institutional clients.

 J.P.
 Morgan Chase has become the first major U.S. bank to roll out its own cryptocurrency.